ElectroSoul-Technologies/ESP32-RS485_Gateway/README.md

   * View all your data live.
   * See Waveform of your data.
   * Directly Print/copy your data.
-  * Convert your data to PDF,CSV or EXCEL.
+  * Convert your data to PDF, CSV or EXCEL.
   * See data as per your time.

   <a href="http://ems.electrosoul.in/login.php/"><img src="http://electrosoul.in/product_photo/RS485_Gateway_WiFi/11.jpeg" width="1000" title="ESP32-RS485 Modbus Gateway" alt="ESP32-RS485 Modbus Gateway"></a>